-NPM install commands install the dependencies.
-It reads package.json file to install all the dependencies. to work with NPM, you must have NodeJS installed.
-If you do not have NodeJS installed, you can install it from the NodeJS website.
-After running NPM install command, you will find folder node_modules added in your project.
-This folder contains all the libraries installed using command NPM install.
+The NPM install command reads the package.json file to install the dependencies.
+To work with NPM, you must have NodeJS installed; if you do not already have it installed, you can install it from the NodeJS website.
+After running the NPM install command, you will find folder node_modules added in your project.
+This folder contains all the libraries installed using this command.

 npm install igniteui-angular2

 To run the application, execute the command below:

 NPM is one of the most popular package managers, but it has some shortcomings: